-The dispersal kernel determines where the new dispersing propagules go; dispersal distance (d) is a function of gamma (γ), which indicates how much dispersal is due to natural processes (alpha-1, α1) or caused by anthropogenic means (alpha-2, α2).
+The dispersal kernel determines where the new dispersing propagules go; dispersal distance (d) is a function of gamma (γ), which indicates how much dispersal is due to natural processes (alpha-1, α1) or caused by human-mediated transport (alpha-2, α2).
 The distance of each propagule is determined by drawing from a distribution using either α1 or α2, and its direction is drawn from a distribution that accounts for predominant wind direction (ω) and wind strength (κ).
-If data is unavailable for these factors, then the distribution is a circle with equal probability in all directions.
+If data are unavailable for these factors, then the distribution is a circle with equal probability in all directions.

 The dispersal component of PoPS lets us know where the pests/pathogens from cell i go.
 From that, we determine how many pests/pathogens arrive at cell j.

-Now that we know how many pests/pathogens arrive in cell j from cell i, we need to calculate how many hosts in cell j become infected/infested as a result.
+Now that we know how many pests/pathogens arrive in cell j from cell i, we need to calculate how many hosts in cell j become infested/infected as a result.

 Establishment depends on the environmental conditions in cell j and the availability of suitable hosts, calculated as the number of susceptible hosts (S) divided by the total number of potential hosts (N).